ye-olde-jack/NFG/content/3. Session Notes/Session 0.md

 	- Update DM on swaps.
 - Surprise ruling:
 	- Disadvantage on initiative instead of no reaction, no turn.

+# Potential Home Rules
+Crafting system:
+- Mundane items take a week to two weeks of downtime, to craft depending on resources and assets.
+Artificers half this time, potentially quartering it.
+- Easier to work on magic items if having personal residence.
+- For crafting, Common and Uncommon takes around a month to two months.
+Common takes components or gold, Uncommon takes more components and more gold.
+- Delerium changes the month measurement down to one week.
+- Common can take only 1d4 weeks/days (no delerium/delerium) with extra effort like checks and such.
+Occupies more focus.
+Insight rolls:
+- Some might get done out of view of players.
+They still get to roll, but DM sees the result only.

 # Campfire Stories
 - Emile D'Arlan: Trouble in [[Gueristicos]].